Pirate1029/02_BattleTank/README.md

 + Creating actor component C++ class called TankAimingComponent
 + Creating TankAimingComponent as a DefaultSubObject of Tank
 + Aiming form TankAimingComponent instead of Tank class

+### BlueprintCallable()

++ Creating a SetBarrelReference in TankAimingComponent.h
++ Creating blueprint callable function SetBarrelReference in Tank.h
++ Setting Barrel Component to BarrelToSet parameter at BeginPlay in Event Graph
++ Setting BarrelLocation to component location
++ Printing where each tank barrel is